1 Buy the best ticket you can afford - the view from the big grandstands is pretty amazing

 For three days over Easter, Wanaka becomes centre-stage for the world-famous Warbirds Airshow.
 This year the iconic event is celebrating its 30th anniversary so we chat with Warbirds GM Ed Taylor to find out what it takes to put on an event of this magnitude and what he loves about Wanaka.

 My name is Ed Taylor and I am General Manager of the Warbirds Over Wanaka International Airshow.
 WOW is a biennial airshow attracting some 50,000 visitors over three days over Easter.
-The next airshow is taking place March 30th, 31st and April 1st 2018.
+The next airshow is taking place 10 - 12th April (Easter) 2020.

 Warbirds Over Wanaka is like a gigantic jig-saw.
 We have all the pieces it’s just a matter of putting them all together correctly.
 The event is celebrating it’s 30th anniversary this Easter so it’s been around for a while.
 That doesn’t mean we just roll out the same organising template from last airshow.
 As soon as one airshow is completed planning starts on the next.
 We go back to the drawing board every event and ask ourselves how can we make the next airshow even better.
 We are all about providing a brilliant experience so not only will our visitors return but also the hundreds of volunteers required to make Warbirds the unique event it is.